zakgrant/vamr-presentation/slides.md

 ##### Icons contd...

-* bullet list by Designify.me from the Noun Project
+* Bullet list by Designify.me from the Noun Project
-* profile by mikicon from the Noun Project
+* Profile by mikicon from the Noun Project
-* thank you by Gan Khoon Lay from the Noun Project
+* Thank you by Gan Khoon Lay from the Noun Project
-* like by ✦ Shmidt Sergey ✦ from the Noun Project
+* Like by ✦ Shmidt Sergey ✦ from the Noun Project
 * Medal by logan from the Noun Project

 ----